dsccommunity/StorageDsc/README.md

 This module contains the **xMountImage, xDisk, and xWaitForDisk** resources.
 The xMountImage resource can be used to mount or unmount an ISO/VHD disk image to the local file system, with simple declarative language.
 The xDisk and xWaitforDisk resources enable you to wait for a disk to become available and then initialize, format, and bring it online using PowerShell DSC.

-**NOTE:** The xDisk resource follows a process to detect the existance of a RAW disk, initialize the disk, create a volume of maximum size, and then format the new volume.
+**NOTE:** The xDisk resource follows a process to detect the existance of a RAW disk, initialize the disk, create a volume, assign a drive letter of specific size (if provided) or maximum size, then format the new volume using NTFS and assign a volume label if one is provided.
 Before beginning that operation, the disk is marked 'Online' and if it is set to 'Read-Only', that property is removed.
 While this is intended to be non-destructive, as with all expiremental resources the scripts contained should be thoroughly evaluated and well understood before implementing in a production environment or where disk modifications could result in lost data.